‘Young And Restless’ Spoilers: Scotty’s Return Brings Sheila Back To Genoa City?

 A photo posted by Kimberlin Brown (@kimberlin_brown) on

 Young and Restless spoilers tease that Scotty’s return to Genoa City could lure Sheila out of hiding.
 Long-time soap fans will remember how obsessed Sheila was with Scotty (and his father).
-The spoilers detail that Scotty’s return will be “eventful.”
+The spoilers detail that Scotty’s return will be eventful.

 If the Young and Restless writers are planning to bring Sheila back to the series, that certainly could be described as eventful.
 For years, Lauren was rarely seen, and many Y&R fans began to wonder if she was still on the show.
 When Mal Young took the reigns as the showrunner, he stated that he planned to bring the Young and Restless back to its “glory days.”
 Part of his change included bringing the Baldwins back on the canvas.
 Young and Restless fans, would you like to see Sheila Carter return to Genoa City?
 Are you happy that Scotty is coming to see Lauren?